learn-co-students/refactoring-views-with-helpers-lab-v-000/README.md

 The base models, controllers, views and other files have been provided.
 There are tests for the lab in the `spec` directory.
 You can run tests with the `rspec` command.

-1. Write the code for `#artist_name` and `@artist_name=` so that an `Artist` can be retrieved from, and associated with, a `Song` instance
+1. Write the code for `#artist_name` and `#artist_name=` so that an `Artist` can be retrieved from, and associated with, a `Song` instance
 2. Write a helper method `#display_artist` in the appropriate `app/helpers` file to be called on in our views.
-The method's return value should take into consideration whether an artist is already associated with the song:
+The method's return value should take into consideration whether an artist is already associated with a song:
   - If an artist is already associated with the song, return a link to the artist's `show` page
   - If the artist is not associated with the song (a.k.a. 'else'), return a link to the song's `edit` page, with a link text of "Add Artist"
 3. Use the helper to display the artist on the `songs#show` and `songs#index` pages